 The entire Board is responsible for the selection and approval of candidates for appointment to the Board.
-Mr A E Bude was selected as a senior non-executive Director during the year based on his wide experience in property law and appointed to the Board on 25 November 2014.
 The Board recognises the growing emphasis placed on criteria such as diversity and gender but continues to believe that appointees should be selected primarily on the basis of a full, balanced range of criteria considered to be key to the management of the Group, without any forced emphasis.